 "If a continuing resolution occurs, we will be capped at that in ‘16, and that’s about a third of what we intended on spending in 16 to do that planning to get to follow-on development," Bogdan said.

-Failure to pass a 2016 budget would also stall several new classified and unclassified programs aimed at improving the government’s space protection activities, according to the head of US Air Force Space Command.
+Failure to pass a 2016 budget by Oct.
+1 would also stall several new classified and unclassified programs aimed at improving the government’s space protection activities, according to the head of US Air Force Space Command.

 "We have some significant space recommendations that are in the ’16 President’s Budget, many of those are classified, we wouldn’t be able to get started on those," Gen. John Hyten told reporters during the conference.
 "All that stuff just gets put on hold — that’s just bad."